 Each Fund is subject to secondary market trading risks.
-Shares of a Fund are listed for trading on an exchange, however, there can be no guarantee that an active trading market for such shares will develop or continue.
+Shares of a Fund are listed for trading on an exchange, however, there can be no quarantee that an active trading market for such shares will develop or continue.
 Shares of a Fund may be listed or traded on U.S. and foreign (non-U.S.) exchanges other than the Fund's primary U.S. listing exchange.
-There can be no guarantee that a Fund's shares will continue trading on any exchange or in any market or that a Fund's shares will continue to meet the listing or trading requirements of any exchange or market.
+There can be no quarantee that a Fund's shares will continue trading on any exchange or in any market or that a Fund's shares will continue to meet the listing or trading requirements of any exchange or market.
 A Fund's shares may experience higher trading volumes on one exchange as compared to another and investors are subject to the execution and settlement risks of the market where their broker directs trades.

 Secondary market trading in a Fund's shares may be halted by an exchange because of market conditions.
 Pursuant to exchange or market rules, trading in a Fund's shares on an exchange or in any market may be subject to trading halts caused by extraordinary market volatility.
 If secondary market trading is halted or an exchange closes earlier than anticipated, you may be unable to purchase or sell Fund shares.
+Additionally, the secondary market for trading an exchange-traded fund's shares may become less liquid when the underlying holdings of the exchange-traded fund are difficult to buy or sell.
 There can be no guarantee that a Fund's exchange listing or ability to trade its shares will continue or remain unchanged.
-In the event a Fund ceases to be listed on an exchange, the Fund may cease operating as an "exchange-traded" fund and operate as a mutual fund, provided that shareholders are given advance notice.
+In the event a Fund ceases to be listed on an exchange, the Fund may cease operating as an "exchange-traded" fund and operate as a mutual fund. provided that shareholders are given advance notice.